“Introduction.” Business History, Special Issue. “Changing Secondhand Economies,”

 “’Be Odd’: The Contradictory Use of Dress in the Gilded Age Salvation Army,” Winterthur Portfolio, 47:4 (Winter 2013): 245-265.

-STAY TUNED FOR THE INAUGURAL EPISODE OF THE OBJECT PROJECTS, a podcast about material culture and history, researched and produced by the students of UNCW and myself.
+STAY TUNED FOR THE INAUGURAL EPISODE OF THE OBJECT PROJECT, a podcast about material culture and history, researched and produced by the students of UNCW and myself.
 Coming Spring 2019

 “How Subversive Artists Made Thrift-Shopping Cool” (Aug 15, 2017)